hbwddl/hbwddl.github.io/_pages/plexserver.md

 I updated my motherboard, CPU, and RAM on my gaming computer in 2021, so I had a nice extra mobo and all the stuff on it.
 I had a spare PSU and the last thing I needed was a place to put it all.

-So I got on facebook marketplace and bought a mid-tower ATX PC case for 20 bucks.
+So I got on Facebook marketplace and bought a mid-tower ATX PC case for 20 bucks.
 Also grabbed a 1 TB WD Blue hard drive at Best Buy since it was on sale.

 But!
 Problem!
 The case did not fit the ATX motherboard.
 It was a micro-ATX case.
 I won’t fault Sarah from Facebook for calling it ATX though, I think that’s something someone who’s not building a lot of computers might miss (names changed to protect the innocent).